dustinpfister/blog_posts/_posts/js-arrow-functions.md

 console.log( func2.call({x:2})(2)); // 7
 ```

-## 4 - now arguments object in an arrow function
+## 4 - The arguments object in an arrow function

-Another draw back of using arrow function is that the arguments object in the body of the function will not work as exspected.
-The length property will give a value of zero when the actual number of argumnets given is more than that.
+Another draw back of using arrow function is that the arguments object in the body of the function will not work as expected.
+The length property will give a value of zero when the actual number of arguments given is more than that.
 This is yet another reason why I often go with function expressions, or declarations over arrow functions.

 ```js
 // using an arrow function, and the arguments.length prop